nuxeo/nuxeo-tools-docker/nuxeo-cluster/README.md

 By default, PostgreSQL, ES and Redis are used.

 The deployed Nuxeo can be customized:
-- for the distribution, by changing the environment variable in docker-compose
+- for the distribution, by changing the environment variable in docker-compose.yml
 - config parameter overrides can be specified in deploy/conf
 - custom addons can be made available in deploy/mp-add/
 - list of addons to install can be specified in deploy/mp-list

 For instance, if you don't want to use redis, you can add "nuxeo.redis.enabled=false" to deploy/conf (the redis container will still be started).
+Or, if you want to use a custom distrib, you can put the zip in deploy/ and use distribution: file:///deploy/my-distrib.zip in docker-compose.yml.

 Requirements:
 - docker